-Since you’re in your working years, your income tax bill may be considerably more than you would pay if you were to withdraw the same money after you retire.
-In addition, anyone under the age of 59 ½ will also likely pay a 10 percent early withdrawal penalty.
+Since you’re in your working years, your income tax bill may be considerably more than if you were to withdraw the same money after you retire.
+In addition, anyone under the age of 59 ½ will also likely pay a 10% early withdrawal penalty.

-The IRS provides a list of criteria that can exempt you from the 10 percent penalty, including if you are disabled or if you’re younger than 65 and the amount of your unreimbursed medical debt exceeds 10 percent of your adjusted gross income.
+The IRS provides a list of criteria that can exempt you from the 10% penalty, including if you are disabled or if you’re younger than 65 and the amount of your unreimbursed medical debt exceeds 10 % of your adjusted gross income.

 Should You Consider a 401(k) Loan Instead?

 Borrowing from your 401(k) may be an alternative to a hardship withdrawal.
-The IRS limits the amount that an individual can borrow to 50 percent of their vested account balance or $50,000, whichever is less.
+The IRS limits the amount that an individual can borrow to 50% of their vested account balance or $50,000, whichever is less.

 However, if your vested account balance is less than $10,000, you may borrow up to that amount.
 There’s a reason for this: Your vested balance is the amount of money that already belongs to you.
 Some employers require you to stay with them for a set period of time before making their contributions available to you.

 A person typically has five years to repay a 401(k) loan and usually must make payments each quarter through a payroll deduction.
-If repayments are not made quarterly, the remaining balance may be treated as a distribution, subject to income tax and a 10 percent early-withdrawal penalty.
+If repayments are not made quarterly, the remaining balance may be treated as a distribution, subject to income tax and a 10% early-withdrawal penalty.

 While you do have to pay interest on a 401(k) loan, the good news is you pay it to yourself.

 There are some drawbacks to taking out a 401(k) loan.
-The money you take out or your account is no longer working for you earning returns, and even though it will get repaid over time, that can set back your retirement savings.
-Loans that aren’t paid back on time are considered distributions and are subject to taxes and early withdrawal penalties for people younger than 59 1/2.
+The money you take out of your account is no longer earning returns, and even though it will get repaid over time, it can set back your retirement savings.
+Loans that aren’t paid back on time are considered distributions and are subject to taxes and early withdrawal penalties for people younger than 59 ½.

 A 401(k) hardship withdrawal can be an important tool for individuals who have exhausted all other options to solve their financial problem.
 Before deciding to make a hardship withdrawal, it’s a good idea to carefully consider the potential drawbacks, including taxes, penalties, and the permanent hit to a retirement savings account.